Kidney disorders are largely categorized into acute kidney injury and chronic kidney diseases.

 - Progressing or growing cysts on the kidney, known as polycystic kidney disease)

 - Destruction due to reverse flow of urine back into the kidneys.
-The condition is called as reflux nephropathy.
+The condition is called reflux nephropathy.

 - Congenital abnormalities of the urinary tract.

 According to healthcare professionals, if any time a person experiences or observes the signs and symptoms of chronic kidney disease (CKD), it is best to consult the best Nephrologist in Delhi, India as soon as possible to prevent the condition from getting worse.
 Early diagnose and treatment of CKD can lower the risk of end-stage kidney failure.
-Knowing the body and consulting the kidney specialist in Delhi, India is the best way to prevent severe kidney disorders in future.
+Knowing the body and consulting the kidney specialist in Delhi, India is the best way to prevent severe kidney disorders in the future.
 The conditions may include: